 These sessions are therefore an important addition to the die-hard fan's collection.
 Collecting tapes of sessions from the early 70's is difficult.
 Radio 1 shared some (but not all) programming with Radio 2, so some shows used Radio 2's FM frequency, but this was mono (until 1972), and coverage in the UK was patchy.
 A lot of shows went out on AM only, and reception of AM at night can be pretty poor.

 In recent years the BBC has realised the value of its archive, and has sanctioned the commercial release of some sessions.
 This depends on a number of factors, including the bands, record companies and in some cases management.
-At one point David Bowie's sessions from 1970-72 (the "Ziggy Stardust" years, relevant to this site because of Mick Ronson's involvement) were to be released on Trident as a 3-CD set, but I think Tony DeFries/Mainman took legal action to stop it (the Trident discs would eventually be bootlegged as the 4-CD The Rise And Rise Of Ziggy Stardust set).
+At one point David Bowie's sessions from 1970-72 (the "Ziggy Stardust" years, relevant to this site because of Mick Ronson's involvement) were to be released on Trident as a 3-CD set, but I think Tony DeFries/Mainman took legal action to stop it (the Trident discs would eventually appear as the unofficial 4-CD The Rise And Rise Of Ziggy Stardust set).
 The bulk of Bowie's BBC sessions have now, of course, been released officially as a 2-CD set.

 Closer to home the good news is that after several years of waiting (we think Island records were the culprit) Mott the Hoople's surviving session tracks have finally been released on the Original Mixed Up Kids CD.